Septic tank cost calculator hero image showing residential septic system installation

 What does a new septic system cost in 2026?

 A new conventional gravity-fed septic system costs about $5,000 to $10,000 installed when soil and site conditions are suitable.
 A new mound system, aerobic treatment unit, or other engineered alternative costs about $12,000 to $25,000 installed because of the extra design work, imported sand, pumps, and electrical components required.
 Your soil percolation rate, water table depth, and lot size determine which system the health department will approve.
+In high-cost markets (Northeast, West Coast, dense suburban areas), prices can run 20 to 40 percent above the national averages cited above.
+Always confirm with at least 3 written quotes from licensed installers in your specific area, and verify whether your jurisdiction allows conventional systems or requires engineered alternatives based on local soil conditions.

 How much does it cost to replace just the septic tank?